KarolHarumi/desafio_02_conceitos_nodejs/README.md

 ## Installation

-After cloning the repository just install the dependencias with `npm install`.
+After cloning the repository just install the dependencias with `yarn install`.

 ## Usage